Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 • Floss your teeth once a day, pulling the floss through the side of each tooth rather than over the top.

-• Remember to follow the dentist’s root canal aftercare
+• Remember to follow the dentist’s root canal aftercare instructions

 Do You Need a Crown After Root Canal Treatment?